JJjust879/CaD_pg/README.md

 3. Ensure all code is in a single file
 4. Run the main application:
 - python startupwindow.py
+5. Note* password for doctors are the last 4 digit of doctor’s phone number

 ## Note for Developers
 - The system uses a modular architecture for easy expansion and maintenance